Islandora/documentation/docs/user-documentation/searching.md

 ### SOLR Server Configuration

 Use the 'Solr Server' link to view the SOLR server's configuration and the 'Default Solr content index' link to view or update the index settings.
-In most cases, were the site was built using ansible, the 'Solr Server' settings were configured during installation should be left alone.
+In most cases, where the site was built using ansible, the 'Solr Server' settings that were configured during installation should be left alone.

 ### SOLR Index Configuration

-The content index user interface is divided into four tabs: 'View', 'Edit', 'Fields', and 'Processors'.
+The Default Solr content index user interface is divided into four tabs: 'View', 'Edit', 'Fields', and 'Processors'.

 #### View Tab

-The 'View' tab gives an overview of the index and it's status:
+The 'View' tab gives an overview of the index and its status:
 - 'Index status' is a progress bar that indicates how many items have been indexed.
 - 'Status' allows you to enable/disable the index from being used.
 - 'Datasource' indicates what types of entities are being indexed and how many have.